10 Must See Glaciers In Southeast Alaska

 Glacier Bay (Grand Pacific Glacier)

 The Mendenhall Glacier is located in Auke Bay, Juneau, and is possibly the easiest glacier on this list to see.
-Multiple tour companies plus public buses run to this mountain glacier, meaning some of the best Alaskan cruise excursions can be found here.
+Multiple tour companies plus public buses run to this mountain glacier, providing lots of popular glacier excursions.
 The glacier extends from the Juneau Icefield to Mendenhall Lake.
 The more challenging aspect of Mendenhall Glacier and the Juneau Icefield is getting close to it.
 The buses will drop you at the visitor center, which offers great sightseeing and Kodak moments, but you'll have to work a little harder to actually experience this glacier.
-There are a couple of options among the best Alaskan cruise excursions to Mendenhall.
+There are a couple of options for viewing Mendenhall up close.
 Our favorite is the Mendenhall Glacier Trek, a full-day adventure for active travelers.
 A second choice is the Mendenhall lake kayak tour, a scenic paddle near the face of the glacier and nearby Nugget Falls.

 Laughton Glacier is a great stop for getting out on a glacier without taking a flightseeing tour.
 However, it does require you to lace up your hiking boots and commit most of the day to it.
 The hike to Laughton starts from mile 14 of the White Pass and Yukon Route Railroad stop.
 During the summer, WP&YR offers flagstop service to both Laughton and Denver glaciers.
-The hike itself is not very difficult, rising only about 200-600 feet over 3-5 miles and making for what active adventurers find to be among the best Alaskan cruise excursions.
+The hike itself is not very difficult, rising only about 200-600 feet over 3-5 miles.
 One of the nicest parts about Laughton Glacier is that you can spend as much time on the glacier as you wish, provided you make it back to the tracks in time to catch the last train home.

 Denver Glacier is another hike-to glacier off of WP&YR railroad.
 This one starts at mile 5, conveniently marked by an awesome red caboose (which you can rent overnight if you have the time!).
 The Denver Glacier is a hanging glacier, so the hike won't actually get you on it.
-This glacier hike, one of the best Alaskan cruise excursions for nature lovers, is more about the journey through one of the last remaining old-growth forests.
+This glacier hike is more about the journey through one of the last remaining old-growth forests.
 If you're interested in getting on the glacier, you'll have to check out one of the helicopter tours in Skagway.

 The Davidson Glacier outside of Haines is an awesome valley glacier that originally extended all the way into the Lynn Canal.
 It's receded as of late but still cuts an impressive picture as you cruise the Canal towards Skagway.
 The glacial flow extends back through the Chilkat mountains until it merges with ice flow that forms Glacier Bay on the opposite side of the landmass.
-One of the more exclusive glaciers on this list, Davidson glacier is only accessed by 1 tour: Glacier Point Wilderness Safari.
+One of the more exclusive glaciers on this list, Davidson glacier is only accessed by one tour: Glacier Point Wilderness Safari.
 But that's a very good thing, because the exclusivity of the tour means that there is more interaction with the glacier than most other tours offer.
-It's one of the most popular shore tours options and, its numerous happy guests would suggest, among the very best Alaskan cruise excursions.
+It's one of the most popular Skagway excursions and sells out far in advance!

 President Harding is the only president to ever visit Skagway.
 Perhaps that's because shortly after his visit he died of an apparent heart attack.
 The mountain directly opposite Skagway's harbor was summited near his visit and renamed Mt.
 Harding.
 The hanging glacier attached to the peak became Harding Glacier.
 Harding Glacier is another untouchable, but has excellent, easy photo opportunities.
 This glacier can be viewed from the town of Skagway, but is best seen heading up the Klondike Highway towards the White Pass.